+In many metropolitan areas of Europe, the financial sector (banks, insurance companies and other financial services providers) has developed into an important pillar of value creation and prosperity.
+In the «Monitoring Financial Centers» project, several competitive financial centers are described and compared.
+The financial services industry is subdivided into (a) banks, (b) insurance companies and (c) other financial services with a very detailed presentation of the performance and its analysis.
 In addition to value added and employment, other key figures, such as those used in the financial industry, are also collected.
 Assets under management, bank balances, issuance volumes, stock exchanges or insurance premiums.
 Apart from the performance indicators, the market potential and the framework conditions are also identified as relevant variables and their influence on the performance (level and dynamics) is analyzed.

 T +41 61 279 97 23